 Start With Water

-Colors can be mixed directly in the paint tray.
-This is a good way to conserve on paint if you understand color mixing and the basics of a color wheel.
-Yellow and red make orange as shown in the photo.
+- Mixing in the Tray: Mixing colors directly in the paint tray is a good way to conserve paint—if you understand color mixing and the basics of a color wheel.
+For example, yellow and red make orange, as shown in the photo.

-Note by looking very close at the photos.
-All of the colors were added at about the same time.
-This meant all of the colors were wet or at least damp.
-See how the color stains bleed into each other when they are wet?
+Look very closely at the photos and take note: All of the colors were added around the same time.
+This means all of the colors were wet or at least damp.
+See how the colors bleed into each other when they are wet?
 This will not happen if the stain is completely dry before adding a second color.

-Now it might be that you want the colors to bleed and that is fine.
+Now it might be that you want the colors to bleed, and that is fine.
 It is up to your discretion.
-It might be that you prefer to have control of the color stain and want to place it in exact locations on your project.
+It might be that you prefer to have control and want to place colors in exact locations on your project.
 If that is the case, make sure the stain is dry.

 The drying time will vary depending on the humidity and the temperature.
-You can always speed drying time by using a hair dryer to blow dry the area in question gently.
-A Word Of Caution...
+You can always speed drying time by using a hairdryer to blow-dry the area in question gently.

-The air from the blow dryer can move the color stain if it has not completely absorbed into the wood.
-Make sure there are no puddles on your work before you start blowing on it with a hair dryer.
+The air from the blow dryer can move the stain if it has not completely absorbed into the wood.
+Make sure there are no puddles on your work before you start blowing on it with a hairdryer.

 Practice Your Technique